mairasamary/blockpy-server/README.md

 > nginx -s reload
 ```

+## INI File Setup

+You should edit your `blockpy.ini` file in the BlockPy Server directory, if you have a different directory than `/var/www/blockpy-server/`

 ## UWSGI Setup

 You'll need to register your UWSGI script with your server's `systemd` or equivalent.
 Here's our `/etc/systemd/system/uwsgi.service` file: